 The successful residency and performance of Liz Lerman launched the Roser Visiting Artist Endowment.
 Since then the Roser Visiting Artist Endowment has introduced hundreds of nationally and internationally accomplished artists to CU students and faculty.
 The mission was expanded to included all the CU campuses and over half a million dollars in funds have been awarded.

-The Roser Visiting Artist Endowment has made it possible for Departments of Art and Art History, Dance, Film, Music and Theatre to bring amazing artists to share, teach, perform and interact with students.
+The Roser Visiting Artist Endowment has made it possible for Departments of Art & Art History, Dance, Cinema Studies & Moving Image Arts, Music and Theatre to bring amazing artists to share, teach, perform and interact with students.
 The presence of an active guest artist program has enriched and strengthen all of the arts programs at CU.